WWF-International/wwf-uk-css-style-guide/readme.md

         z-index: 1;
     }

 A special mention for vendor prefixes; they're alphabetacised as if they don't have the vendor prefix.
-The W3C property comes last so that it isn't don’t overriden.
+The W3C property comes last so that it isn't overriden.
 They're indented with an extra tab and then alphabetised based on the vendor prefix.

         -moz-transition: all 300ms linear;
         -ms-transition: all 300ms linear;
         -o-transition: all 300ms linear;